earthly/website/blog/_posts/2021-12-20-golang-http.md

 ### Linting

-In the first version of this example I used `Id` everywhere instead of `ID`, which is incorrect capitalization (per `go lint`).
+In the first version of this example I used `Id` everywhere instead of `ID`, which is incorrect capitalization (per `go lint` and [Alex](/blog/authors/Alex/)).
 To prevent further style issues like this as I continue building this application I'm linting my code going forward using [`golangci-lint`](https://golangci-lint.run/) which with the [right configuration](https://github.com/adamgordonbell/cloudservices/blob/main/ActivityLog/.golangci.yml) calls several go linters, including `go lint`.

 ### Errors